Model structures and relative Gorenstein flat modules and chain complexes: Acknowledgements

 \section{\textbf{Acknowledgements}}

-Part of this work was carried out during a research stay at the Centre International de Rencontres Math\'ematiques (Luminy, France), between June and July of 2017 as part of the \emph{Research in Pairs} program.
-We want to thank the CIRM staff for their hospitality.
+Part of this work was carried out during research stays at the Centre International de Rencontres Math\'ematiques (Luminy, France) and at the Centro Internazionale per la Ricerca Matematica of the Fondazione Bruno Kessler in Trento (Italy), between June and July of 2017 as part of the \emph{Research in Pairs} program.
+We want to thank the staff from both institutions for their hospitality.

-Also, special thanks to Mike Prest, who pointed out the validity of Lemma~\ref{lem:Prest}, which was key in presenting many important results also in the context of chain complexes.
+Also, special thanks to Mike Prest, who pointed out the validity of Lemma \ref{lem:Prest}, which was key in presenting many important results also in the context of chain complexes.